MH370 officials: Crash site could be north of search area

 “As agreed at the Tripartite Ministers meeting in Malaysia in July we will be suspending the search unless credible evidence is available that identifies the specific location of the aircraft,” Chester said in a statement.
 “The search for MH370 has been the largest in aviation history and has tested the limits of technology, and the capacity of our experts and people at sea.”

+Malaysia’s Transport Minister Liow Tiong Lai did not explicitly rule out a new search, but said in a statement “we remain to be guided as to how this can be used to assist us in identifying the specific location of the aircraft.”

-Australian government oceanographer David Griffin, who worked on the drift analysis, said he is confident the plane is in the newly identified search area, though he conceded it doesn’t completely rule out the possibility that the plane rests in the current search area and was somehow missed by search crews.
+Australian government oceanographer David Griffin, who worked on the drift analysis, said he is confident the plane is in the newly identified search area, though he conceded it doesn’t completely rule out the possibility that the plane was somehow missed by search crews in the current search zone.

 “It could have been where we were searching, absolutely, but the new information does clarify that immediately north is more likely,” Griffin said.

 As part of their analysis, Griffin and his team built replicas of the first piece of debris that was found — a wing fragment known as a flaperon that was discovered on Reunion Island off the African coast in July last year.
 The team then set the replicas adrift, measuring how fast they traveled and noting how much the wind influences their rate of speed.
-They then ran computer simulations of how several of the debris pieces could have drifted, which helped give them a picture of where they originated.
+They then ran computer simulations of how the aircraft parts could have drifted, which helped paint a picture of where they originated.

 The newly identified search zone does include an area that was searched very early on in the hunt, but crews didn’t comb a wide enough area to rule it out, Griffin said.
 “They didn’t go quite far enough away from the arc to cover all possibilities,” he said.

+“They should keep searching no matter how much money they will spend,” said Li Jingxin, whose brother was on the plane.
+“The cost of the search has nothing to do with us relatives.
+They should also raise the amount of compensation (to families) to make up for the time lost while they searched the wrong place.”

-Associated Press reporter Rod McGuirk in Canberra, Australia, contributed to this report.
+Associated Press reporter Rod McGuirk in Canberra, Australia, and news researcher Yu Bing in Beijing contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.